Multiple Sclerosis Centers of Excellence

 Develop a personal cooling program

-Research studies show that individuals who take a cool bath or shower (not cold), sit in an air conditioned room, or wear a cooling vest for 45 minutes a day have an overall decrease in their core body temperature.
+Research studies show that individuals who take a cool bath or shower (not cold), sit in an air-conditioned room, or wear a cooling vest for 45 minutes a day have an overall decrease in their core body temperature.
 This results in an improvement in strength and less fatigue for up to 2 hours after cooling.
-Here are some tips:
+Below are some tips.

-o Avoid hot or heavy meals especially before going outside.
+- Avoid hot or heavy meals, especially before going outside.

-o Take a shower in a swimsuit before working outside in it (the moisture in your suit will help cool you).
+- Take a shower in a swimsuit before working outside in it.
+The moisture in your suit will help cool you.

-o Exercise or complete home management activities in the morning (during the cool time of the day).
+- Exercise or complete home management activities in the morning, the cooler time of the day.

 The above strategies work well for most people, but this doesn’t mean that you will never have problems maintaining your body core temperature.
 When the “low-tech” methods (above) aren’t adequate, a cooling vest might meet your needs